- ICC VATICAN PROSECUTION

 - About Us

-CCR, working with our international partners, has filed several cases against former Secretary of Defense Donald Rumsfeld for his role in the torture of detainees at Guantanamo and Abu Ghraib.
+CCR, working with our international partners, has filed several cases against former U.S. officials, including George W. Bush and former Secretary of Defense Donald Rumsfeld, for their role in the torture of detainees at Guantanamo, Abu Ghraib, Afghanistan and secret "black sites" around the globe.
 Because the United States is not a member of the International Criminal Court, and because the U.S. has failed to prosecute anyone up the chain of command for the abuses that occurred, the strongest options for justice are countries with laws that allow for the prosecution of serious international crimes like torture regardless of where they occurred or the nationality of the perpetrators or victims.
+These cases are often referred to as bring brought under the principle of "universal jurisdiction."

 CCR worked with the same partners to file earlier cases against Rumsfeld, Gonzales and other high-ranking U.S. officials for war crimes in Germany in 2004 and 2006.
 The German case was dismissed in April 2007 and is being appealed in October 2007.